Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/steps-in-problem-solving.rst

 5. Check the Solution
 ---------------------
 You now (hopefully) have a solution to the original problem that you are pretty sure works.
 The next step is to ensure it actually solves exactly what the problem was.
-You might need to go through, step by step,to ensure it works.
+You might need to go through, step by step, to ensure it works.
 You might need to work through the solution and confirm the answer you get is correct.
 You might have to work through the solution several times and ensure you always get the same (or similar) answer.
 Here are things to remember:

 * Is the answer reasonable?